relulz/Shortwave/README.md

 `flatpak install https://haeckerfelix.de/~repo/shortwave.flatpakref`

 More information are [here available](https://haeckerfelix.de/~repo/shortwave)!
 The repository is automatically updated every day.
 You can update to the latest nightly by running `flatpak update`!

-If you haven't installed Flatpak yet, you can download it from [here](https://flatpak.org/setup/).

 ## Building
 ### Building with Flatpak + GNOME Builder